authzed/docs/docs/reference/schema-lang.md

 Unions together the relations/permissions referenced

-Union is the most common operation and is used to join different relations or permissions together to form a set of allowed objects.
+Union is the most common operation and is used to join different relations or permissions together to form a set of allowed subjects.

 For example, to grant a permission to both the `reader`s and `writer`s of a document: